This topic describes how to use the data transmission service to migrate data from an Oracle database to an Oracle tenant of OceanBase Database.

 You have made sure that the Oracle instance has enabled the database-level or table-level supplemental logging feature.

 If you enable supplemental logging of the primary key and unique key at the database level, when a large number of unnecessary logs are generated by tables that do not need to be synchronized, the pressure on LogMiner Reader to fetch logs and on the Oracle database increases.
 Therefore, the data transmission service allows you to enable only the table-level supplemental logging for primary keys and unique keys for Oracle databases.
-However, if you specify extract-transform-load (ETL) options to filter columns other than the primary key and unique key columns when you create a migration project, enable supplemental logging for the corresponding columns or all columns.
+However, if you specify extract-transform-load (ETL) options to filter columns other than the primary key and unique key columns when you create a migration task, enable supplemental logging for the corresponding columns or all columns.

-If the source is an Oracle database connected by using a database gateway, make sure the database has been connected to Alibaba Cloud by using the database gateway.
+If the source is an Oracle database connected by using a database gateway, make sure that the database has been connected to Alibaba Cloud by using the database gateway.
 For more information, see Quick Start.

 Limitations